neuralpain/qbactivator/README.md

 # qbactivator

-Activation script for QuickBooks Point Of Sale Software on Windows ([jump to installation](#the-setup-with-installation)).
+Activation script for QuickBooks Point of Sale Software on Windows ([jump to installation](#the-setup-with-installation)).

 > **Note** `qbactivator` **requires** at least PowerShell 4.0 or later to be installed on your Windows machine in order to function as intended.
 If installing on Windows 10/11, you should already have version 5.0 or later installed.
 Use `$PSVersionTable` to check your version of PowerShell if you are unsure.

-### A few things before you start
+## A few things before you start

 - There is no need for you to manually run the QuickBooks installer or enter any keys into the installer.
 The script will take care of that part for you.
 All you need to do is move your mouse and click the "Next" and "Finish" buttons.

-Do not launch QuickBooks after installation: uncheck the "Launch QuickBooks" box before you click "Finish".
+- Remember that you **should not** launch the QuickBooks software after installation: uncheck the "Launch QuickBooks" box before you click "Finish" and continue on the script to proceed with the activation.

 - Normally, it _is_ recommended to avoid installing updates through the application because there is a high chance that it will be blocked in the future; but I haven't had any issues when testing with **MANUAL** updates downloaded from Intuit.